Mad Max (2015 video game): Critical reception

 Mad Max received "mixed or average" reviews from critics, according to review aggregator Metacritic.
+George Miller said in a 2024 interview that the game "wasn't as good as" how he wanted it to be.
+Retrospectively, the game was considered to be "underrated".

 Its story received a mixed response.
 Brandin Tyrrel of IGN found the story surprising and genuine, despite most of the action occurring later in the game.
 Tyrrel wrote that the characters have different personalities and distinct qualities, and considered them the "true star" of the game.
 According to Chris Carter of Destructoid, the game's story engages the player.
 Leon Hurley of GamesRadar found the overall story weak and "barely exist[ing] for the majority of the game", but thought the game's climax was exciting.
 Matt Bertz of Game Informer also criticized the story, calling it thin and light, and called the voice actors' performances uneven.

 Mad Max's world design received generally positive reviews.
 According to Brandin Tyrrel, it captured the films' savage tone and the game's sandbox was a "gorgeous" setting for players to explore.
 GamesRadar's Leon Hurley praised the game's scale, which he compared to The Witcher 3: Wild Hunt.
 Martin Robinson of Eurogamer compared its scale favorably to Avalanche's previous Just Cause game series, and opined that Avalanche had successfully combined the Mad Max universe with an open-world game design.
 Matt Bertz praised the game's inhospitable atmosphere, commending Avalanche for adding a variety of styles and a vibrant sky to an otherwise-boring sandbox.
 Daniel Bloodworth of GameTrailers echoed Bertz, calling each region unique and distinct.
 Bloodworth also praised Avalanche for its efforts in crafting the world.
 Peter Brown of GameSpot praised Mad Max's natural disasters, writing that it set a new standard for in-game weather effects.
 Philip Kollar of Polygon criticized the game's layout, writing that every location in the game feels identical and its bland environments discourage exploration.